Taapsee Pannu: Streaming projects and Dunki (2021–present)

 In 2023, Pannu appeared in Rajkumar Hirani’s comedy-drama Dunki opposite Shah Rukh Khan as Manu, a Punjabi woman with aspirations of travelling to England.
 Upon being signed for the film, she expressed her admiration for Khan and mentioned that it had been a "dream" to work with him.
-Monika Rawal Kukreja of Hindustan Times described Pannu's performance as "natural" and added that "in the emotionally charged scenes, Pannu showcases a strong grip on her character, and in the funny ones, too, she holds her ground," but was disappointed with her chemistry with Khan.
+Monika Rawal Kukreja of Hindustan Times described Pannu's performance as "natural" and added that "in the emotionally charged scenes, Pannu showcases a strong grip on her character, and in the funny ones, too, she holds her ground," but disliked her chemistry with Khan.
 The film emerged as a commercial success at the box-office, grossing over to become Pannu's highest-grosser.
 Dunki earned her a third nomination for the Filmfare Award for Best Actress.

 In August 2024, Pannu reprised her role in the romantic thriller sequel Phir Aayi Hasseen Dillruba.
 She expressed feeling a sense of ease in knowing that the character had already been well received by audiences.
 In a mixed review for Mint, Uday Bhatia noted that Pannu's performance elevated the script of an otherwise "flailing" film.
 In the same month, she starred among an ensemble in the comedy Khel Khel Mein, about a group of married friends who partake in a game that reveals their secrets.
 Based on the Italian film Perfect Strangers, Pannu portrayed a social media influencer who learns of her husband's (played by Ammy Virk) infidelity.
 Devesh Sharma of Filmfare commended her "standout performance" that broke away from her established persona as a "serious actress".
 The film failed at the box-office, which The Times of India attributed to its release alongside Stree 2.
 Pannu will next portray the role of a police officer in Woh Ladki Hai Kahaan and appear in Barath Neelakantan's sci-fi project titled Alien.
+In 2026, Pannu starred in Anubhav Sinha’s courtroom drama Assi, in which she portrayed a lawyer named Raavi fighting a high-profile sexual assault case.
+The film marked her third collaboration with Sinha after Mulk and Thappad.
+In September, her action-thriller film Gandhari is set to release on Netflix.